aleszuin/docs/raspberrypihdd.md

 ### Bootup & login

-Plug HDD into the USB hub, plug the output from the hub (type B USB) into the USD port on the Pi (type A) and connect power to the pi via the micro usb port into another type-A USB socket on the hub.
+Plug the HDD into the USB hub, plug the output from the hub (type B USB) into the USB port on the Pi (type A) and connect power to the pi via the micro usb port into another type-A USB socket on the hub.
 Instert the SD card with boot.img written to it into the Pi and connect the power to the USB hub.
-You should here the HDD spin up and start loading the OS in a few seconds.
+You should hear the HDD spin up and start loading the OS in a few seconds.

 Browse to the Pi's local IP address in your web broswer (you can find this from your router (I prefer using an Android/Iphone app called Fing) and you should see an emoncms login page.
 The default login is: